BurkovBA/BurkovBA.github.io/content/blog/2021-06-10-1/index.md

 ------------------------

-In Next-Generation Sequencing bioinformatics there is a common problem: due to the specifics of the sequencing technologies, a complete sequenced genome of a parson is typically done as follows:
+In Next-Generation Sequencing bioinformatics there is a common problem: due to the specifics of the sequencing technologies, a complete sequenced genome of a person is typically obtained in a following multi-step protocol:

- * genomes of a single person (3*10^9 letters) is amplified to 30-100 copies
+ * genome of a single person ($3*10^9$ letters) is amplified to 30-100 copies
  * each of those copies is randomly cut into so called reads - fragments of ~150-300 letters long each
  * as a result several hundred million - a few billion reads are sequenced